RMLio/prov4itdata-web-app/docs/REPORT.md

 - [ ] TODO describe the current demonstrator
-- [ ] TODO @gdm Please create a gif of a working demonstrator The upper part of the landing page provides the means for quickly initiating the transfer from a service to a [Solid] pod.
+- [ ] TODO @gdm Please create a gif of a working demonstrator

+The upper part of the landing page provides the means for quickly initiating the transfer from a service to a [Solid] pod.
+Once the user selects the desired [RML Mapping], the transfer can be initiated by clicking the Execute-button.
+Initially, will be prompted to authorize with the [Solid] pod and service defined as source in the [RML Mapping].

-The lower part allows the user to inspect the [RML Mapping], the generated [RDF], and provenance.
+The lower part allows the user to review

+- The [RML Mapping]
+- The generated [RDF]
+- The [provenance](#automatic-data-provenance-generation).
 Hence, upholding the transparency of our solution.

+Furthermore, the user can inspect and verify that the generated [RDF] was successfully stored on to the [Solid] pod.

 ![Walkthrough (not final)](img/walkthroughv01.gif)

 ## Use cases